rreece/rreece.github.io/outline-of-philosophy/invitation.md

 We live in a time where science has clear leverage on shaping our future.
 Science enables the technologies that drive our economies.
-Within science, we hold opportunities to create new ways of living, to cure diseases, to re-engineer ourselves and the world...
+Within science, we hold opportunities to create new ways of living, to cure diseases, to re-engineer the world and ourselves...

 At the same time, basic disagreements about the nature of science and its implications for a worldview